Nicky Anosike

-Nkolika "Nicky" Nonyelum Anosike (born February 27, 1986) is an American professional basketball player in the WNBA, most recently with the Los Angeles Sparks.
+Nkolika "Nicky" Nonyelum Anosike (born February 27, 1986) is an American former professional basketball player in the Women's National Basketball Association (WNBA).

 Personal

 Anosike was born in Brooklyn, New York and grew up in Staten Island where she attended St. Peter's High School for Girls.
 Anosike was named a WBCA All-American.
 She participated in the 2004 WBCA High School All-America Game, where she scored one point.
 Her younger brother, O. D. Anosike, plays pro basketball for Scavolini Pesaro in Italy.

 College

 Anosike attended college at Tennessee and graduated in 2008.
 She had a cumulative GPA of 3.78 in her triple major studies in sociology/criminal justice, political science and legal studies.
 She began playing during the 2008 season and last took the court during the 2012 campaign.
 While at Tennessee, Anosike won back to back National Champions in 2007 and 2008.
 Anosike earned academic All-Southeastern Conference honors in 2005, 2006 and 2007.
 She was also on the Lady Vol honor roll and Tennessee Dean's List every semester of her collegiate career.
 She was named to the ESPN The Magazine Academic All-District IV third team in 2006 and to the first team in 2007 after a perfect 4.0 GPA in the fall semester of 2006.
 She was teammates with Candace Parker, Shannon Bobbitt, and Alexis Hornbuckle.